Venice Theatre's 'Carol' is better than ever

 That (17 years) is held by Alyssa Hunek, who actually was in the first production.
 This year she appears as a charity person and also as a party guest.

 Most cast members have been in two to 10 productions of this show.
-One of this productions few first-year cast members is Eli Clinch, in the role of Tiny Tim.
+One of this production’s few first-year cast members is Eli Clinch, in the role of Tiny Tim.
 It is not his first role at Venice.
+Remember his name.

 This production truly is one of the top Christmas traditions in Venice.

-“A Christmas Carol” continues through Dec.
+“A Christmas Carol” concluded its run Dec.
 21 on the main stage at Venice Theatre, 140 W. Tampa Ave.
-For show times and ticket availability call the box office at 941-488-118 or visit: venicestage.com

 Post a comment as